TheRoddyWMS/Roddy-Default-Plugin/README.md

 ## Dependencies

-You need at least Bash 4.2 for running the the `wrapInScript.sh`.
+You need at least Bash 4.2 for running the `wrapInScript.sh`.

 ## General Structure

-The wrap in script has the following general structure
+The wrapper script has the following general structure

   - setup
   - source `baseEnvironmentScript` (e.g. `/etc/profile`)